Ways to stay involved...

 Your Gifts Matter!

 Alumni help us make an EMS education possible for people from a variety of traditions and backgrounds.
+It's a blessing to see our alumni's gifts used in your work and service, and also in how you give back to your learning community.

 The cost of tuition covers only about 80 percent of the cost of a student’s year at EMS.
 Please consider how you might empower future leaders of integrity by making a gift to: